-- it is full of anti-oxidants that neutralise free radicals and prevent oxidative stress, the precursor to chronic illness.
+- it is full of anti-oxidants that neutralise free radicals and preWhy is the Rainbow Diet so good?vent oxidative stress, the precursor to chronic illness.

 - it involves consuming very low levels of refined carbohydrates and sugar that lead to poor insulin control, inflammation and illness in the modern world.

 - It is a calorie restricted diet – most people who turn to it lose weight and this has both health and longevity benefits